March 1923

 Walsh (2018), pg 238

 An anti-Treaty prisoner, Captain Nicholas Corcoran, is shot dead at close range near Ballina, Co Mayo.
-It emerged at a subsequent court case in November, at which pro-Treaty Sergeant Daniel Boyle was accused of Corcoran’s murder, that Corcoran was one of four prisoners brought to a railway track near Ballina and ordered to clear a suspected mine.
-When the prisoners refused, Sergeant Boyle said that he intended to scare the prisoners by pointing a rifle at Corcoran and pretending to shoot him by pulling the trigger not realising that there was a bullet in the breech.
-Sergeant Boyle was found not guilty.
+It emerged at a subsequent court case in November, at which Free State Sergeant Daniel Boyle was accused of Corcoran’s murder, that Corcoran was one of four prisoners brought to a railway track near Ballina and ordered to clear a suspected mine.

 Price (2012), pg 259